AndrewCur/andrewcur/_posts/notes/2016-09-27-seth-godin-on-the-tim-ferriss-podcast.md

 - ***Education*** as we know it in the United States was started and designed for the industrial age of manufacturing that wanted obedient, to-the-mark factory workers and other varieties of subordinates.
 This is on the way out.
-- The two elements most valuable in our current, post-industrial economy that are not being taught are how to *solve interesting problems* and *learn things that cannot be taught or shown*
+- The two elements most valuable in our current, post-industrial economy that are not being taught are how to *solve interesting problems* and *learn things that cannot be taught or shown.*
 - Ways that we can change the education of young people would be to encourage them to explore and learn only what they're interested in.
 A point that Seth makes is "enrollment".
 He clarifies the definition of enrollment to be an active, present state of contribution. **Look this up and learn.**

 - ***Your brand*** is the story of you.
 It's implicit and ever-present as the presentation of yourself.